Skip to main content

 Omeprazole can be purchased as a brand-name drug called Prilosec or Prilosec OTC.
 Unlike famotidine, omeprazole is classified as a proton pump inhibitor (PPI).
 It works by directly blocking proton pumps in the lining of the stomach to stop acid production.

-The effects of omeprazole can be felt quickly within one hour after taking it.
-However, its antisecretory effect can last up to 72 hours, which is much longer than that of famotidine.
+Generally, the effects of omeprazole can be felt quickly within one hour after taking it.
+Its antisecretory effect can last up to 72 hours, which is much longer than that of famotidine.
+However, the OTC version of omeprazole can take one to four days to reach its full effect.
 Omeprazole is usually taken once daily.

 Main differences between famotidine and omeprazole